pascal-fb-martin/housenote/README.md

 PUT /note/publish/..
 ```

-This endpoint is used to upload a note.
+This endpoint is used to upload one note.
 This request will overwrite any pre-existing note with the same name.
+Directories present in the path that do not exist on disk will be created automatically.
+Any matching file in the cache will be deleted automatically.

 ## Debian Packaging